 When the bank came to assess the damage, they commissioned a sign instead.
 I built something spectacular out of the wreckage and got a house out of it.

-I have been doing this my entire career — meeting disaster with creativity, turning setbacks into commissions, building forward when everything says stop.
+I have been doing this my entire career: meeting disaster with creativity, turning setbacks into commissions, building forward when everything says stop.
 The Museum of Mosaic Environments is the largest version of that instinct I have ever attempted.

-The museum will house thirty galleries spanning six curatorial arcs — from the earliest cone mosaics of ancient Mesopotamia through Byzantine sacred art, Islamic geometric tradition, the monumental public works of the twentieth century, and the contemporary artists pushing the medium into new territory.
-A 40-foot diameter mosaic map of the world — the museum’s first commission, designed by the founder and produced in collaboration with mosaic artists across two continents — will present the global spread of mosaic across cultures and continents that mainstream art history has systematically excluded.
+The flagship follows: a destination-scale building in Spain housing 30+ galleries across 9 curatorial arcs, from the earliest cone mosaics of ancient Mesopotamia through Byzantine sacred art, Islamic geometric tradition, the monumental public works of the twentieth century, and the contemporary artists pushing the medium into new territory.
+A 30-foot diameter mosaic map of the world — the museum’s first commission, designed by the founder and produced with mosaic artists in Spain — will present the global spread of mosaic across the cultures and continents that mainstream art history has systematically excluded.
+Adjacent to the galleries: the School of Mosaic Environments, a residency program for artists working in the medium, and a Visible Studio where the public watches the work being made.
+The MME is not a place you visit and leave.
+It is a place where the art form lives.

 Every major cultural tradition is represented.
 Every gallery is designed as an immersive environment, not a display case.
 The visitor does not look at mosaic history.
 The visitor walks through it.